hydroper-jet/lang/spec/1.0/source/src/overview/jwpm.md

 # JWPM package manager

-The language coworks with JWPM, a package manager that supports a standard build system and workspaces, and requires packages to belong to a registry namespace.
+The language coworks with JWPM, a package manager that supports a standard build system, conditional configuration, and workspaces.

+JWPM requires a package to belong to a *registry namespace*.

 ## Build system